-We showed that the two images A2 and A3 have the same H β profiles, which of course is to be expected because they are two images of the same galaxy.
+We showed that the two images A2 and A3 have the same ${\rm H}\beta$ profiles, which of course is to be expected because they are two images of the same galaxy.
 But this contrasts with the results from long-slit observations of the object by DZ11 who found different profiles.
 The similarity of the profiles from the IFU data has allowed us to rule out a significant contribution of substructures to the surface brightness of the A2 image.

-The integrated H β profile of both images show a main component with a blue wing which can be fitted by another Gaussian profile with the same width.
-The width of the Gaussian components for both images are 1.7 ± 0.7 Å, which gives velocity dispersion ~ 104 ± 42 km s-1.
+The integrated ${\rm H}\beta$ profile of both images show a main component with a blue wing which can be fitted by another Gaussian profile with the same width.
+The width of the Gaussian components for both images is 1.7 ± 0.7 Å, which gives a velocity dispersion of $\sim 104\pm42$ km s-1.
 The velocity offset between the two components is 278 ± 63.5 km s-1 for the A3 image and 191 ± 63 km s-1 for the A2 image which are consistent within the errors.
-Since both DZ11 and Finkelstein et al. (2009) showed ISM lines are blue-shifted relative to the stellar photospheric lines, suggesting gas outflows with 120-160 km s-1, and find a comparatively high pressure in the H II regions of the 8 o'clock arc, we interpret this blue-shifted component as an outflow.
+Since both DZ11 and Finkelstein et al. (2009) showed that ISM lines are blue-shifted relative to the stellar photospheric lines, suggesting gas outflows with 120-160 km s-1, and find a comparatively high pressure in the H II regions of the 8 o'clock arc, we interpret this blue-shifted component as an outflow.
 However, we cannot rule out that the blue-shifted component might represent a minor merger.

 To study the de-lensed morphology of the galaxy, we used existing B and H band HST images.
-Based on this, we constructed a rigorous lens model for the system using the Bayesian grid based lens modeling technique.
-In order to obtain a robust lens model, we used the lens modeling of the B band HST image to reconstruct the H β line map of the galaxy.
-We then presented the de-lensed H β line map, velocity and velocity dispersion maps of the galaxy.
-As an example application we derived the H β profile of the reconstructed source and showed that this also requires two Gaussian components with a width of 98 ± 44 km s-1 and velocity separation of 246 ± 46 km s-1.
+Based on this, we constructed a rigorous lens model for the system using the Bayesian grid based lens modelling technique.
+In order to obtain a robust lens model, we used the lens modelling of the B band HST image to reconstruct the $H\beta$ line map of the galaxy.
+We then presented the de-lensed $H\beta$ line map, velocity and velocity dispersion maps of the galaxy.
+As an example application we derived the $H\beta$ profile of the reconstructed source and showed that this also requires two Gaussian components with a width of $98 \pm 44 \text{ km s}^{-1}$ and a velocity separation of $246 \pm 46 \text{ km s}^{-1}$.

 By fitting an exponential disk model to the observed velocity field, we showed that a simple rotating disk cannot fit the velocity field on its own.
-Thus, a more complex velocity field is needed, but the S/N of the present data does not allow a good constraint to be had.
+Thus, a more complex velocity field is needed, but the SN of the present data does not allow a good constraint to be had.
 This also implies that obtaining an accurate dynamical mass for the 8 o'clock system is not possible at present.

 Similar to some of clumpy galaxies studied by Genzel et al. (2011), the 8 o'clock arc shows a blue-shifted wing but with a less broad profile.
-We note that as can be seen for example from Figure 13, the galaxy has a very clumpy nature in the source plane, but because of the lack of spatial resolution we are not able to study these clumps in more detail.
+We note that as can be seen for example from Fig. 13, the galaxy has a very clumpy nature in the source plane, but because of the lack of spatial resolution, we are not able to study these clumps in more detail.